aws-samples/aws-codedeploy-samples/conf-mgmt/puppet/masterless/README.md

 Wrapping up
 -----------

-Now you're ready to use the power of AWS CodeDeploy to orchestrate your fleet of puppet nodes.
-In our next post, we'll demonstrate how you can use a puppet module to install the AWS CodeDeploy agent, thus allowing your infrastructure to continue to be managed by puppet while your application deployments are managed via AWS CodeDeploy.
+Now you're ready to use the power of AWS CodeDeploy to orchestrate your fleet of Puppet nodes.
+In our next post, we'll demonstrate how you can use a Puppet module to install the AWS CodeDeploy agent, thus allowing your infrastructure to continue to be managed by Puppet while your application deployments are managed via AWS CodeDeploy.